-B. This Article may be utilized in all zoning districts in the Town of North Hampton, including the I-B/R District, but this Article only applies to residential subdivisions.
-It does not apply to applications for site plan review for commercial, industrial, or retail development.
+B. This Article may be used in all zoning districts in the Town of North Hampton, including the I-B/R District, but this Article only applies to single family residential dwelling subdivisions.
+At the sole discretion of the Planning Board, the Planning Board may approve the use of duplexes for some or all of the residential units in the Conservation Subdivision provided the resulting Conservation Subdivision is found to be consistent with the spirit and intent of this Article, as expressed in Section 603.2 Purpose and Objectives.
+This Article does not apply to applications for site plan review for commercial, industrial, or retail development.